 7. What do you plan to do with a degree in history?

-Following my undergraduate studies, I wish to begin doctoral studies in history.
+Following earning my MA degree, I wish to begin doctoral studies in women’s and gender history.
 I plan to ultimately teach as a university professor.

 8. You listed the wrong date(s) in a post!
 Shouldn’t it be _____ instead?

 When an error is pointed out, I correct it as soon as possible.
 I appreciate when a mistake is pointed out to me.
 However, if I receive five messages in a row about it, I will not be a happy camper.

 I have encountered rather rude responses for making mistakes regarding dates, and I do not appreciate this at all.
 No matter how “perfect” we think we might be, we all make mistakes!